Liver Team

 Viral Hepatology Specialist Nursing Team

-Our dedicated viral hepatology specialist nursing team provide nurse-led care for patients with viral hepatitis including treatment for hepatitis C and monitoring and treatment for hepatitis B in a variety of settings.
+Our dedicated viral hepatology specialist nursing team provide nurse-led care for patients with viral hepatitis including treatment for hepatitis C, monitoring and treatment for hepatitis B and monitoring of PBC patients prescribed OCA in a variety of settings.

 Sherrelle Fanthorpe Sherrelle qualified with a BSc(Hons) in health and social care in Nottingham and has been with our team as a viral hepatology specialist nurse since 2001.
 She provides viral hepatitis clinics for assessment and treatment of hepatitis C at the Nottingham treatment centre, HMP Ranby and HMP Nottingham as well as a joint clinic with the CGL Nottinghamshire drug recovery organisation.
 She also assesses, monitors and treats patients diagnosed with hepatitis B. |